 - M&S Bank - Premier

-Update, 2017 We've launched our own unique pet insurance policies!
-You can choose between policies that never increase in price, offer money back if you do not claim, cover pre-existing conditions and more.
+Update, 2017.
+We've launched our own unique pet insurance policies for cats and dogs!
+You can choose between policies for kittens that never increase in price, offer money back if you do not claim, cover pre-existing conditions and more.

 They are not included in the above list of the best pet insurers because they are new products and have not yet been rated by the independent financial review firms we use to create the top 10.